Petaling Jaya: Landmarks

 The Kota Darul Ehsan arch over the Federal Highway, marking the entrance to Petaling Jaya from Kuala Lumpur.

 A prominent landmark in PJ is the Kota Darul Ehsan arch which symbolically marks the boundary between Kuala Lumpur and Petaling Jaya.
 This arch straddled the Federal Highway (Lebuhraya Persekutuan) which was originally the only highway link between Petaling Jaya and Kuala Lumpur.
 However, many links now exist as alternatives to the congested Federal Highway.

 Close to the Kelana Jaya Line's Taman Jaya station is the Petaling Jaya Museum, as well as the Thai Wat Chetawan temple.
 This ornate building is very popular amongst the Buddhist community.
 A short drive ahead is PJ State, the nickname for the Central Business District of Petaling Jaya with the landmark Menara MBPJ as a focal point.
-PJ State is more formally referred to as PJ New Town.
+PJ State is more formally referred to as PJ New Town or the Civic Core, serving as the administrative hub of the city.

+Beyond the administrative centre, Petaling Jaya has several other key development nodes that serve as local landmarks.
+Petaling Jaya Old Town (Sections 1–4) is recognized as the Historical Node, retaining the original Garden City layout with green open spaces from the city's inception in the 1950s.

+The city is also known for its major commercial landmarks.
+Bandar Utama is a key regional economic node, home to 1 Utama, one of the largest shopping malls in Malaysia.
+To the north, the Mutiara Damansara area forms an International Tourism Corridor featuring attractions such as The Curve and IKEA.
+For recreation, the Kota Damansara Community Forest Park serves as a significant ecological landmark and green lung for the northern part of the city.

 Economy

 The Amcorp Mall & Business Centre as seen from the Taman Jaya LRT station.